-A. A total of three (3) disobediences which include any of the following: refusal, stop, runout, extra circle; B. Jumping an obstacle before it is reset;
+- A. A total of three (3) disobediences which include any of the following: refusal, stop, runout, extra circle;

+- B. Jumping an obstacle before it is reset;

-C. Bolting from ring;
+- C. Bolting from ring;

-D. Off course;
+- D. Off course;

-E. Jumping an obstacle not included in course;
+- E. Jumping an obstacle not included in course;

-F. Deliberately addressing an obstacle.
+- F. Deliberately addressing an obstacle.

-G. Failure to trot the horse in a small circle on a loose rein for soundness, after jumping the fence, while still mounted and prior to leaving the arena.
+- G. Failure to trot the horse in a small circle on a loose rein for soundness, after jumping the fence, while still mounted and prior to leaving the arena.

-3487.
-Falls.
-The fall of a horse and/or exhibitor being judged shall be cause for disqualification A horse is considered having fallen when the horse is on its side and all four feet are extended in the same direction.
-The exhibitor is considered to have fallen when s/he is not astride.
+- H. Fall of horse and/or rider.